microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.StreamDisposedEventArgs/StreamDisposedEventArgs.md

 | lifetime | Lifetime of the stream |
 | allocationStack | Stack of original allocation. |
 | disposeStack | Dispose stack. |

+## Remarks

+Initializes a new instance of the [`StreamDisposedEventArgs`](../RecyclableMemoryStreamManager.StreamDisposedEventArgs.md) class.

 ## See Also